wendao/PylRS-libY/Readme.md

 # Machine Learning Assisted Pyrrolysyl-tRNA Synthetase (PylRS) Design

 This repository encompasses all the training code, model parameters, and the necessary code for inference.
 It provides a replicable process for predicting non-canonical amino acid TCOY on Google Colab.
-The provided example code allows users to attempt other non-canonical computations, but the required cartddg calculations must be completed in an environment with Rosetta installed.
+The provided example code allows users to attempt other non-canonical computations, but the required cartddg calculations must be completed in a local cluster with Rosetta installed.

-Note: UniRep model is fine-tuned specifically for PylRS, and the Autogluon model is designed for amino acids similar to tyrosine.
-For more general applications, additional experimental data and retraining are necessary.
+Note: UniRep model is fine-tuned specifically for PylRS, and the Autogluon model is designed for non-canonical amino acids derived from tyrosine.
+For more general applications, additional experimental data and model training are necessary.

 ## 1. Preparing sturcture templates